onestardao/WFGY/Avatar/docs/README.md

 2. Read Quickstart and Boot Commands first for first-time use.
 3. Read How to Read the Avatar Master File before deep packed-master reading.
 4. Read tuning and recovery pages only after startup grammar is understood.
-5. Treat research and eval links as downstream branches, not replacements for docs.
+5. Treat Research and Eval links as downstream branches, not replacements for Docs.

 Allowed use:
 1. Startup routing